Comparing Oral Appliance and CPAP

 Effectiveness and Suitability

-When it comes to treating sleep apnea, both CPAP and oral appliances have proven effective.
-However, their effectiveness can vary depending on the type and severity of sleep apnea, as well as individual patient factors.
+Both CPAP and oral appliances have proven effective in treating sleep apnea.
+However, their effectiveness can vary depending on the type and severity of the condition and individual patient factors.

 Comparing Effectiveness for Different Types of Sleep Apnea